Education reform: Child-centered pedagogy

 Jean-Jacques Rousseau, father of the Child Study Movement, centered the child as an object of study.

 In Emile: Or, On Education, Rousseau's principal work on education lays out an educational program for a hypothetical newborn's education through adulthood.

 Rousseau provided a dual critique of the educational vision outlined in Plato's Republic and that of his society in contemporary Europe.
 He regarded the educational methods contributing to the child's development; he held that a person could either be a man or a citizen.
 While Plato's plan could have brought the latter at the expense of the former, contemporary education failed at both tasks.
 He advocated a radical withdrawal of the child from society and an educational process that utilized the child's natural potential and curiosity, teaching the child by confronting them with simulated real-life obstacles and conditioning the child through experience rather intellectual instruction.

 Rousseau ideas were rarely implemented directly, but influenced later thinkers, particularly Johann Heinrich Pestalozzi and Friedrich Wilhelm August Fröbel, the inventor of the kindergarten.

+In the 1760s, David Manson, a schoolmaster in Belfast, Ireland, developed a peer-teaching and monitoring system within the context of what he called a "play school" that dispensed with "the discipline of the rod".
+There is no evidence that Manson's "sensory, logical and child-orientated" pedagogy was directly influenced by Rousseau, but it does appear to have foreshadowed some of the experiments usually ascribed to a new school of educationalists that Rousseau inspired.

+What is suggested is that John Locke's child-centred pedagogical theories "set the terms by which education was debated in eighteenth century Ireland", and that, consciously or not, Manson's pedagogy was "an exemplar of the Lockean approach".
+Manson does refer to Locke, but it is to distinguish his own "Plan for the improvement of children in virtue and learning" (1764) as being one entirely "without the use of the rod".
+While Locke (Some Thoughts Concerning Education, 1693) allows for physical correction in cases of "obstinacy".
+Manson suggests that direct challenges to a teacher's authority can be avoided either by "the force of example" or by proposing what is otherwise commanded as "a matter of choice, or as a particular favour granted the child".
+Such alternatives may take "more time than the discipline of the rod", but "the rod only quenches the flame [of resentment] which will break out afterwards in greater fury than before".